 My writing career began in elementary school when I wrote plays for recesses and assigned parts to my friends.
 I always saved the evil queen and witchy roles for me—so much more fun than being the princess.

 Along came term papers . . .
 I always wrote and illustrated them as “story.”
-If my parents had any idea I was reading about wily queens, sneaky kings, courtesans, and men disemboweled with hot coals— Cartoon style young lady with brown hair and red glasses fascinated by the book she is reading. far above my grade level—those books would have been snatched out of my hands.
+If my parents had any idea I was reading about wily queens, sneaky kings, courtesans, and men disemboweled with hot coals— far above my grade level—those books would have been snatched out of my hands.
 But my vocabulary expanded as fast as I could open a dictionary.
 I hold my grandparents responsible for my reading addiction and love affair with words.

 I disappointed my family for the first time (but not the last) when I flubbed a state spelling bee.
 There I was, winning one spelling bee after another—my mother drilling me until the wee hours.
 Then the big one arrived, and it was down to me and another girl.
 I made the mistake of looking out at the audience . . . and on the front row was the cutest boy in our school.
 I was spelling the winning word, one I could spell before first grade, when he caught my eye and I laughed—and said the wrong letter.
 Believe me, it was a family tragedy.
 I was never forgiven.
 The word I missed?
 Altogether.